JohnWTownsend/Gravity_Js/README.md

-# javascript-fun
+# Gravity_js
-I want to have fun with javascript.
-Here is my workspace.
+I sat down and wanted to have a fun time doing some js.
+5 hours later, I had a working version!
+Here is the result.